binxio/cookiecutter-bootstrap-ci-cd-pipeline-on-google-cloud-platform/README.md

-cookiecutter for a a serverless CI/CD pipeline on Google Cloud Platform
+cookiecutter for a serverless CI/CD pipeline on Google Cloud Platform
 =======================================================================
 template for a serverless CI/CD pipeline on Google Cloud Platform